pahimar/Equivalent-Exchange-3/README.md

 3. Download and install Github for Mac OSX (10.7+) [here](http://mac.github.com/) NOTE: This Github application is optional, you can use whatever you want.
 	* Create an account.
   * Scroll to the top of this page, login at the top-right, and then click `Clone to Mac` at the bottom of the right-hand toolbar.
   * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
-(The local repository on Windows defaults to `/Users/[username]/github/Equivalent-Exchange-3/`.
+(The local repository on Mac defaults to `/Users/[username]/github/Equivalent-Exchange-3/`.
 To change it, change the "Local Path")
 5. Create an empty directory for EE3 development.
 This directory is referenced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.